 The ACGME accredited University of Colorado Program in Pediatric Nephrology is based at Children's Hospital Colorado.
 Applicants must have an MD or DO degree from an accredited institution and must be board eligible or board certified by the American Board of Pediatrics.
 The nephrology fellowship training program accepts applications from U.S. citizens or permanent residents through the Electronic Residency Application Service

-Our pediatric fellowship will be conducting virtual s for this upcoming season.
+Our pediatric fellowship will be conducting virtual interviews for this upcoming interview season.
 We look forward to sharing our programs with you and getting to know more about you.
-Our planned virtual dates are forthcoming.
+Our planned virtual interview dates are forthcoming.

 (ERAS).
 We begin reviewing completed applications in August.
 Selected applicants are invited to interview, when they will meet with our faculty and fellows and tour the facilities.
 Interviews are offered in September and October.